 While not officially banned in the Philippines, sunscreens containing Oxybenzone and Octinoxate cause damage to marine environments.
 Their continued use endangers the fragile coral reefs of the Philippines.
 In other words, opt to pack in reef-safe options to minimize your impact on the local environment.

 Non-nano Zinc Oxide sunblock provides effective protection without risking absorption into your bloodstream, making it the safest option for you and the environment.
-Raw Elements Face + Body SPF 30 delivers 80 minutes of waterproof sun protection, and my favorite reef-safe option for the face is SuperGoop’s Unseen Screen.
+Raw Elements Face + Body SPF 30 offers 80 minutes of water resistance to get the most out of a single application.
+My favorite reef-safe option for the face is SuperGoop’s Unseen Screen.

 Waterproof Phone Case